kuldeepsingh99/keycloak-testcontainers/README.md

 - How to simulate real-world authentication in tests without mocking

-### Explanatation of the code
+## Explanatation of the code

-Here we have one Controller where one endpoint is secured
+Here we have one Controller where endpoints are secured

 ```
 @RestController